michaelbjames/copilot-study/README.md

 Server: listening...
 Client 1: <connects>
 -⬆️  handled for you  ⬆️-
--⬇️ to be implemented ⬇️-
+-⬇️ (if in python) to be implemented ⬇️-
 Server: <send its public key>
 Client 1: <send its public key>
-Server(encrypted to Client 1): Please pick a username:
+-⬇️ (if in rust) to be implemented ⬇️- Server(encrypted to Client 1): Please pick a username:
 Client 1: MySuperCoolUsername
 Server(to all): Welcome MySuperCoolUsername!